 Spirituality is the belief in intuition and forming a deeper connection with yourself.
 In contrast, religion follows a dedicated set of rules or ideologies.

 Whereas a religious person always fears the angst of God and of higher authorities.
 Religion asks you to visit the church, offer prayers in the temple, or read the Bible or Namaz five times daily.
-Spirituality has no such pressure; in another sense, it completely sets you free.
+Spirituality has no such pressure; in another sense, it ultimately sets you free.

 In simple words, spirituality is formless, whereas religion is organized.
 Religion has a proper structure of morality, doctrines, rules, and even specific dress codes.